hashicorp/nomad/website/source/docs/http/client-fs.html.md

       </li>
       <li>
         <span class="param">plain</span>
         A boolean of whether to return just the plain text without framing.
-If set, follow is automatically unset.
         This can be usef when viewing logs in a browser.
       </li>
     </ul>
   </dd>